 Earlier Is Not Better

-They write that today's “earlier is better” approach is “based on a lack of understanding of the reading process, of children's brain development, and of the types of activities that are best suited for different ages.”
-They argue that linguistic awareness is best fostered in an organic way at preschool and at home by reading poems, stories, and nursery rhymes, singing songs, listening to children's music, doing cooking and art projects, and having plenty of time for imaginative play and social interaction.
+They write that today's earlier is better approach is “based on a lack of understanding of the reading process, of children's brain development, and of the types of activities that are best suited for different ages.”
+They argue that linguistic awareness is best fostered in an organic way at preschool and home by reading poems, stories, and nursery rhymes, singing songs, listening to children's music, doing cooking and art projects, and having plenty of time for pretend play, exploration, and social interaction.